Who Was Benny Goodman?

-Benny Goodman, "The King of Swing", was the clarinetist composer responsible for multiple hit singles as a band leader before World War II.
+Benny Goodman was a clarinetist and bandleader responsible for multiple hit singles as a band leader before World War II.
 Goodman left school at 14 to join the American Federation of Musicians.
-He reached the height of his popularity in the 1930's, when swing was most popular, creating many hits and being the first jazz band to play Carnegie Hall.
+He reached the height of his popularity in the 1930s, when swing was most popular, creating many hits and being the first jazz band to play Carnegie Hall.

-Clarinetist and bandleader Benny Goodman was born Benjamin David Goodman on May 30, 1909, in Chicago, Illinois.
-As an extraordinary clarinetist and bandleader, Goodman helped usher in the swing era in the 1930s—earning him the nickname "the King of Swing."
+Goodman was born on May 30, 1909, in Chicago, Illinois.
+As an extraordinary clarinetist and bandleader, Goodman helped usher in the swing era in the 1930s — earning him the nickname "the King of Swing."
 The son of Russian immigrants, he was the ninth child born into the family and eventually he would have a total of 11 siblings.
 His father worked as a tailor to try to provide for the large family, but money was always tight for the Goodmans.

 At the age of 10, Goodman went to study music at Kehelah Jacob Synagogue.
 He studied the clarinet with Franz Schoepp who was a member of the Chicago Symphony.
 At Hull-House, a settlement house that provided social services to the community, Goodman joined the band there.
 He quickly excelled at his instrument and made his professional debut in 1921.
 Playing with local bands, Goodman became a member of the American Federation of Musicians at the age of 14.
 He then abandoned his education to pursue his musical ambitions.